-Binding recommendation (Study Advice)
+Binding recommendation (Study Advice):

 The maximum registration period for completing the pre-master's programme is one (1) year.
 During this period a student has two opportunities to pass/take a test/examination.
-If he/she has failed to pass the second time, he/she will receive a negative and binding study-advice.
+If the student has failed to pass the second time, the student will receive a negative and binding study-advice.
 The student consequently will be excluded from the pre-master's programme and may not enter the master's programme.

-Additionally, a student will not be admitted to the pre-master's programme in case he/she has, within the framework of another University of Twente pre-master's programme, already reached the maximum of two (2) opportunities to pass/take an examination or tests of the following study units:
+Additionally, a student will not be admitted to the pre-master's programme in case the student has, within the framework of another University of Twente pre-master's programme, already reached the maximum of two (2) opportunities to pass/take an examination or tests of the following study units:

-- Research Methodology and Descriptive Statistics (202001402) - Inferential Statistics (202001403) - Academic Writing Pre-master MPS (202000443) - Academic writing Premaster (202001400) - Academic skills Premaster (202100177) - Academic writing Premaster for EST/PA/ES (202100222)
+- Research Methodology and Descriptive Statistics (202001402) - Inferential Statistics (202001403) - Inferential Statistics (202200378) - Academic Writing Pre-master MPS (202000443)

+- Academic writing Premaster (202001400)

+- Academic skills Premaster (202100177)

+- Academic writing Premaster for EST/PA/ES (202100222)